Teacher: Mr. Groner

 Grade 11: Ipad text book

-11th graders will be utilizing the latest edition of the regents review book throughout the 3rd quarter.
+11th graders will be utilizing the latest edition of the regents review book throughout the second half of the year.

 Students are expected to be prepared and on time each day.
 They must have a pen or pencil as well as a 1 inch binder with loose leaf every day.
 It is also expected that students bring in homework and other assignments on time when necessary.
 Any student who arrives late or unprepared to class will be penalized via class participation grade for that day.
 ALL STUDENTS MUST HAVE CHARGED IPADS..